 To continue to best represent the interests of our members not only in the UK but also at a European level, NFDA has joined forces with a number of European counterparts to form the Alliance of European Car Dealers and Repairers (AECDR).
 AECDR has already formulated a collective response to the consultation by the European Commission aimed at evaluating the Vertical Block Exemption Regulation.
 We will circulate further details soon.

 We have recently published our NFDA Consumer Attitude Survey 2019.
 The survey revealed that franchised retailers continued to stand out for professionalism, safety and trust.
 Further findings showed that despite significant challenges, respondents are now four times more likely to purchase a plug-in or pure electric vehicle.

 Monitoring the health of the relationships between dealers and manufacturers remains one of our priorities.
 In September, the latest NFDA Dealer Attitude Survey saw Lexus top the survey in terms of overall dealers’ satisfaction levels.
 May saw the publication of the second issue of our Electric Vehicle Dealer Attitude Survey.
 A total of twelve manufacturers featured in the survey and Toyota had the highest average score.
 The results of the next issue will be announced in November.

-In December we will hold our next round of regional meetings to help dealers ‘prepare for 2020’.
+In December we held our round of regional meetings to help dealers ‘prepare for 2020’.
 Dealer-manufacturer relationships, used and new car market, aftersales, F&I, consumer legislation as well as HR and employment will be the main areas of discussion.
 Our retailer members’ input is of vital importance.

 If in the meantime you want to find out more about NFDA, visit www.nfda-uk.co.uk, ring 01788 538 303 or email [email protected] .